mccright/PythonStuff/otherNotes.md

   python3 -m pip install --upgrade setuptools wheel && python3 -m pip install -r requirements.txt
 ```
+NOTE: `virtualenv` is not the only option.
+  * `[fades](https://github.com/PyAr/fades)` is a system that automatically handles the virtualenvs in the cases normally found when writing scripts and simple programs, and even helps to administer big projects. `fades` will automagically create a new virtualenv (or reuse a previous created one), installing the necessary dependencies, and execute your script inside that virtualenv, with the only requirement of executing the script with fades and also marking the required dependencies.

 ### Exploring Python Classes Without IDE Magic
 If you are attempting to hack a change in an existing script in a remote server having a bare bones install, autocompletion and built in reflection are generally missing.
 Don't forget about simple dir() to explore features in available classes.
 It can save you a lot of time and frustration if you do not use a given component or builtin very often.
 A simple listing of its features can help jog your memory.